Whales of the Great Australian Bight

-The 20th of February 2021 is World Whale Day, a chance to celebrate the majesty and mystery of the biggest animals on the planet.
-It’s also a day to recognise the ongoing challenges they face, especially in Australia, where deep-sea oil drilling presents a clear threat for whales in the pristine waters of the Great Australian Bight, a nursery for the southern right whale.
+The Great Australian Bight is home to some of our most treasured whale species.
+The clifftops at the edge of the Nullarbor are a great place to watch them.
+Unfortunately whales here also face challenges: deep-sea oil drilling presents a clear threat for whales in the pristine waters of the Great Australian Bight, a nursery for the southern right whale.

 Why whales love the Bight